darmendariz/PyBallchasing/README.md

 bc = BallchasingAPI("my_api_key")
 ```

-The API key is stored as an instance variable `self.api_key` in each class instance; once initialized, users can make multiple calls to the API without manually re-authenticating, e.g.:
+The API key is stored as an instance variable `self.api_key`.
+After a class instance is initialized with a valid key, users can make multiple calls to the API without manually re-authenticating, e.g.:
 ```
 >>> bc.get_replay_info(replay_id)
 >>> bc.download_replay(replay_id)